 If you’re dealing with anger issues, don’t be disheartened.
 It’s very normal.
-There are umpteen number of ways to control it.
-Talk it out with family and friends, get some help, visit doctors, engage yourself in physical activities that you love or enrol yourself in anger management classes.
-Like they say, where there’s a will, there’s way!
+There is an umpteen number of ways to control it.
+Talk it out with family and friends, get some help, visit doctors, engage yourself in physical activities that you love or enroll yourself in anger management classes.
+Like they say, where there’s a will, there’s a way!

 Image source: Shutterstock, YouTube, Instagram